10% off for first time customers! Use code “daytrypfirst” at checkout.

 Prioritize Animal-Based Foods

 It is best to get B12 from animal foods.
-To try and increase your B12 intake, it is recommended that you take these foods every day.
+To try to increase your B12 intake, it is recommended that you take these foods every day.
 Meats, poultry, fish, eggs, milk, and other dairy products are rich in vitamin B12.

 It is recommended that you include at least one portion of these animal foods in your meals or snacks.
 For instance, you may consume grilled chicken at lunch, salmon at dinner, or a hard-boiled egg during a snack break.
 By eating animal foods, you can be certain that you have enough B12 in your body.